srcdslab/ZE-Elite/README.md

 2- Replace Latest DLL with the ZE.dll located in ZE-Elite Folder.

+3- Folder ZE-Elite shoud contain:
+- cstrike (custom ze-elite version)
+- ZE
+- ZE.dll

-3- Inject with your favorite injector.
+4- Inject with your favorite injector.

 # How To Add More Sounds To Voice Chat
 1- Get .mp3 or .wav file